 You may also choose to enter the Marine Corps.
-Women Marine Corps officers can be assigned to all career fields available to male officers, except infantry, artillery and armor.
+Women Marine Corps officers can be assigned to all career fields available to male officers.

 A very limited number of billets in medicine are available each year to both male and female graduates who are accepted for admission by an accredited medical school.

 Women may also enter restricted line or staff corps specialties such as oceanography intelligence, supply or civil engineering if not physically qualified for aviation, ships or Marine Corps.